-With about 320 Sega Master System games officially released during the console's lifespan, the Master System has a sizeable set of games in its library, but far fewer than its successors, the Sega Mega Drive, Sega Saturn and Sega Dreamcast.
-Though statistically better than its main rival, the Nintendo Entertainment System in some technical areas, a lack of third-party support ultimately placed the console in a distant second place during the third generation of video game consoles.
+With about 360 Sega Master System games officially released during the console's lifespan (including the Mark III), the Master System has a sizeable set of games in its library, but not as much as its successors.
+Though statistically better than its main rival, the Nintendo Entertainment System, a lack of third-party support ultimately placed the console in second place during the third generation of video game consoles.

 Brazil would receive a large amount of exclusive Master System games, often converted from the Game Gear, meaning many Master System games are now considered valuable collectors' items.

 This category has the following 32 subcategories, out of 32 total.